semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 In the search field, start typing `semaphore-demo-cicd-kubernetes` and choose that repository.

 Semaphore will quickly initialize the project.
-Behind the scenes, it will set up everything that's needed to know about every Git push automatically pull the latest code — without you configuring anything.
+Behind the scenes, it will set up everything that's needed to know about every Git push automatically pulling the latest code — without you configuring anything.

 The next screen lets you invite collaborators to your project.
 Semaphore mirrors access permissions of GitHub, so if you add some people to the GitHub repository later, you can "sync" them inside project settings on Semaphore.